cultural-impact-of-warfare

 Historical Examples of Testudo Use in Sieges

 Roman historians record several notable uses of the testudo during sieges.
-One of the most famous accounts comes from Cassius Dio, describing the assault on the Parthian city of Nisibis in the second century AD.
+One of the most vivid accounts comes from Cassius Dio, describing the assault on the Parthian city of Nisibis in the second century AD.
 Roman soldiers formed a testudo to approach the walls while archers on the bastions shot flaming arrows.
 Despite the fire, the shields held.
 Another instance occurred during the Jewish War (AD 66–73), where Roman legionaries used the testudo to scale the walls of Jerusalem's fortress of Antonia.
-Josephus notes that the formation protected the soldiers from the stones and darts thrown by the defenders.
+Josephus notes that the formation protected the soldiers from the stones and darts hurled by the defenders.

-The Siege of Masada (73 AD)
+The Siege of Masada (73–74 AD)

 Advantages of the Testudo in Siege Warfare